 I’ve edited for some heavy hitters in the industry too, and I rammed into their stories just as balls-deep as I would anyone else’s.
 No hesitation, no regrets.
 They’ve always approved my suggestions with nary a pause and often thank me for my diligence.

 Last but not least, I’m a rule-bender.
 I use informal words like ain’t in many works, start sentences with conjunctions, and slip terms like ballsack and writingsphere in from time to time.
 I disagree with many archaic writing rules while still adhering to 90% of the Chicago Manual of Style.
 I’ll be able to tell if you prefer the Oxford comma or not, and will stick with it—consistency is important.
-I can glean style from a perusal to determine your voice, and I can edit to that voice; I can be invisible to the reader so that your work and your name remain at the forefront of their gray matter.
+I can glean style from a perusal to determine your voice, and I can edit to that voice; I can be invisible to the reader so your work and name remain at the forefront of their gray matter.

 What I won’t do